-Geographical Holts: Topographic and Locational Origins of the Surname
+Geographical Placement of the Holt Surname

 The surname Holt is deeply rooted in the English landscape.
 It arises both from topographic features (a wood or grove) and from specific place‑names called Holt, so families who share the surname do not necessarily share a common medieval ancestor.
 This page introduces those different origins, shows how they appear in records, and explains why Holts are found in distinct regional clusters across England and beyond.